Omega-6/GuideDog/TESTPLAN.md

 ### 8.1 Summary

-GuideDog AI passed all 26 functional test cases.
+GuideDog passed all 26 functional test cases.
 Performance meets or exceeds targets on all tested devices.
 User testing with five visually impaired participants confirmed the application is usable and valuable.

 ### 8.2 Recommendation